Rhosgoch

-Rhosgoch (meaning: 'red moor') is a small village in the north of the island of Anglesey, Wales, about 3.5 mi to the south-west of Amlwch.
-It is in the community of Rhosybol.
+Rhosgoch (meaning: 'red moor') is a small village in the community of Rhosybol, in the north of the island of Anglesey, Wales, about 3.5 mi to the south-west of Amlwch.

-A short distance to the west of the village is the small lake Llyn Hafodol and a mile to the south is Anglesey's largest body of water the reservoir Llyn Alaw (Water Lily Lake).
+A short distance to the west of the village is the small lake Llyn Hafodol and a mile to the south is Anglesey's largest body of water: the reservoir Llyn Alaw (Water Lily Lake).

 The village once had a station on the Anglesey Central Railway.
 Although the tracks still exist, no train has run on them since 1993.
-Also connected to the railway, was a short south-west facing spur that led to an oil terminal.
-This was linked to a floating dock in the sea off of Amlwch, where super-tankers could dock in all tides and feed oil via Rhosgoch and a pipeline to Stanlow oil refinery.
+Also connected to the railway was a short south-west facing spur that led to an oil terminal.
+This was linked to a floating dock in the sea off Amlwch, where super-tankers could dock in all tides and feed oil via Rhosgoch and a pipeline to Stanlow oil refinery.
 This operation lasted for 16 years between 1974 and 1990.

 The first tornado of the record-breaking 1981 United Kingdom tornado outbreak, an F1/T2 tornado, touched down close to Rhosgoch at around 10:19 local time on 23 November 1981.